Q: How do you know if someone’s vegan?

 There are enough vegans that we can make a real difference by avoiding doing things that incentivise causing suffering.

-Also, knowing what had to happen to make that leather sofa makes me prefer to sit on something else.
+Also, knowing what was done to several sentient cows to make that leather sofa makes me prefer to sit on something else.

 Why do vegans talk so much about being vegan?